 With a growing population, it’s crucial more of us use public transport, walk or bike.
 Safer central city speeds will help to encourage this.

-The map of the city centre and Te Aro shows where a safer speed zone is planned.
+The map of the city centre and Te Aro shows the safer speed zone.

 If you're having trouble viewing the map below, download a pdf (180KB .pdf).